 This can help ensure kills, especially on people with high health regen or to semi-counter healing.
 Overall I dislike it because Exhaust is better in my opinion and it can KS enemies and that's not what you're going for as support, but sometimes it's good to have and many people run it as support, even as tanky supports.

-You already have a heal and your ADC will probably have this summoner spell, so this is pretty unnecessary.
-It can help save you or others in clutch situations when your other heal isn't enough, but I just don't think Alistar benefits as much from this spell as from Exhaust.
+Your ADC will probably have this summoner spell, so this is pretty unnecessary.
+It can help save you or others in clutch situations when your other spells aren't enough, but I just don't think Alistar benefits as much from this spell as from Exhaust.

 This can also be used to chase or escape, but I simply prefer Flash.
 You can already move through units as is, so Ghost is even less useful for Alistar than for most.

 It's not a bad idea if you're roaming and want to get back to lane or even use it to gank, but Exhaust is honestly just better.
 Someone else on your team will hopefully have Teleport, probably the top laner, so just let him use it.

 The only difference between the two tank support starting items is that Relic Shield gives AP, while Steel Shoulderguards gives AD.
 Since Alistar tends to use abilities more than auto-attacking, I chose Relic Shield but there's not a huge difference either way.